matteematt/.dotfiles/README.md

 ### Data

-Any scripts or commands that require to save data to the filesystem save the data to the `data/` directory.
+Any scripts or commands that require to save data to the filesystem save the data to the `.cache/` directory.
 An example of a data file is the history list of `cd` commands for the history jumper command.
-All files in the `data/` directory are in the `.gitignore`

 ### Fonts